tpgillam/argparcel/README.md

 A plausible scenario for this to fail is when using forward references.

 Forward references are used when:
-- annotating with a string
+- annotating with a string, or
-- you have `from future import __annotations__` in the module
+- you have `from future import __annotations__` in the module, or
-- you're using Python 3.14 or later
+- you're using Python 3.14 or later.

 In any of these cases, a linter rule like [ruff's TC003](https://docs.astral.sh/ruff/rules/typing-only-standard-library-import/) may encourage you to move an import into a `TYPE_CHECKING`-guarded block, like so: